-• TaskPublisher.delay_task now supports exchange argument, so exchange can be overridden when sending tasks in bulk using the same publisher
+• TaskPublisher.delay_task now supports exchange argument, so exchange can be overridden when sending tasks in bulk using the same publisher result.get() would stop consuming after receiving the STARTED state.

 • the worker no longer marks tasks as revoked if CELERY_IGNORE_RESULT is enabled.